 Which exam – SSC or Bank PO is best suited to a candidate’s career?

 This is one question that most of the students seek answers after graduation; they might seek guidance from friends or family or any aspirant who can generally guide them.

-Nowadays, a huge number of students aspire to appear in various Government Exams or opt for Bank Exams because of job security in both sectors.
+Nowadays, a considerable number of students aspire to appear in various Government Exams or opt for Bank Exams because of job security in both sectors.
 The concrete answer here is everything depends on a candidate’s area of interest.